 The surviving papers of Peter Maurin, including manuscripts and scattered correspondence, form another part of the collection.
-Other past and present members of the movement whose papers are held include John Baranski, Charles Butterworth, Frank Cordaro, Frank Donovan, Thomas Cornell, Dorothy and William Gauchat, Gerald Griffin, Ammon Hennacy, Michael Kirwan, Nina Polcyn Moore, Deane Mowrer, Tina Sipula, Brian Terrell, Jacques Travers, and Stanley Vishnewski.
+Other past and present members of the movement whose papers are held include Johnny Baranski, Charles Butterworth, Frank Cordaro, Frank Donovan, Thomas Cornell, Jeff Dietrich, Dorothy and William Gauchat, Gerald Griffin, Ammon Hennacy, Michael Kirwan, Nina Polcyn Moore, Deane Mowrer, Tina Sipula, Brian Terrell, Jacques Travers, and Stanley Vishnewski.
 In addition to the New York CW, Catholic Worker communities in Alderson, West Virginia; Bloomington, Illinois; Chicago, Illinois; Des Moines, Iowa; Houston, Texas; Los Angeles, California; Milwaukee, Wisconsin; St. Louis, Missouri; Syracuse, New York; and Washington, DC, have made substantial donations of archival material.
 Most of the other CW communities in existence at present send their publications to the Archives, or post them online, and information is available on many of the former houses as well.

 Access and Services